 A Special Tip: Always Consult with A Licensed Electrician

 Kitchen renovations and upgrades always start out with the best intentions in mind.
-To make sure that all electrical work done follows the residential safety specifications in Western Australia, it is imperative that you get the services of a licensed electrician who has experience with renovations.
+To make sure that all electrical work done follows the residential safety specifications in Western Australia, it is imperative that you get the services of a licensed electrician who has experience with renovations and Kitchen Electrical.
 It is money worth spending, knowing that your new kitchen works perfectly and without any hassles.

 Locally owned and operated, Austec Electrical was established in 1984, and has grown into a fully-fledged electrical company, servicing everything from domestic electrical repairs to telecommunications and renewable energy.
 This experience has helped us build an incredible team of electricians that meet the highest standards of service and has allowed us to build a long list of loyal customers.
 We offer a comprehensive range of electrical and cabling services throughout Perth.
 Fully accredited by ARC, The Office of Energy, HIA and the Solar Energy Council, we are fully qualified to provide a wide range of electrical solutions to both residential and commercial clients.